Romainua/cosmos-tools/tx-spam/README.md

 # This tool for generating spam transactions on the testnet
 _Note.
 This was created by a non-professional.
-There may be errors and bugs, any help in editing is welcome At this stage, it is designed to [umee testnet](https://umee.cc)_
+There may be errors and bugs, any PR is welcome.
+At this stage, it is designed to [umee testnet](https://umee.cc)_

 ## Setup